 A livestock working dog is a dog that is bona fide used in the droving or tending of stock.

 Many owners of livestock working dogs keep their dogs unsterilised to assess whether their dog has desirable traits to be a working dog and should be used for breeding.
-This may take three or four years.
+This may take 3 or 4 years.

-Livestock working dogs play a crucial role in the functioning of WA’s livestock industry and, as a result, will be exempt from the requirement to be sterilised by the time the dog is 2 years of age.
+Livestock working dogs play a crucial role in the functioning of WA’s livestock industry and will not be required to be sterilised by 2 years of age.

-If the owner of a livestock working dog does intend to breed from their dog (regardless of the dog’s age), or their dog becomes pregnant (planned or unplanned), they will be required to obtain an ‘approval to breed’ from their local government.
+If the owner of a livestock working dog intends to breed from their dog (regardless of the dog’s age), or their dog becomes pregnant (planned or unplanned), they will be required to obtain an approval to breed from their local government.

 Western Australians are being urged to 'Adopt Don't Shop' and give rescued dogs a second chance by adopting a new household pet.